-For the medium-term plan, the Company will participate in Greenhouse Gas Emissions reduction management

-- 1. Developed accounting and finance systems to reduce paper usage.
-It is a digital replacement such as E-Invoice/Tax and E- Receipt. - parking area, 100% changing neon lamps to LED, waste delivery into the recycling process, cooperation with external agencies to dispose and promoting employee's awareness on the importance of waste separation and proper waste disposal for environmentally friendly changes in their behavior. - 3.
-Studying to use of a Virtual Machine Server, an operating system enabling use of cloud computing, to the effort lowered power usage for servers and their cooling systems. - 4.
-Planning to continue reducing GHG emissions and increasing the use of renewable solar energy in warehouse and storage yard while continuing to seek out partners in the production of alternative energy to cut capital and operational costs.
+- For the medium-term plan, the Company will participate in 3.
+Studying to use of a Virtual Machine Server, an operating system enabling use of cloud computing, to the effort lowered power usage for servers and their cooling systems. - the use of renewable solar energy in warehouse and storage yard while continuing to seek out partners in the production of alternative energy to cut capital and operational costs.